skip to Main Content

 Tuition without housing: $1500.

 Please know that some years rooms we need to secure additional rooms from our primary lodging.
-Therefore, after June 1st rooms will be allocated on a first-come-first serve basis.
+Early payment on May 15th insures private rooms.
+Rooms will be allocated on a first-come-first serve basis.

 Payment on application form.